Ford Focus Estate review - Interior, design and technology

 The most practical Focus is a technological tour de force, wrapped in swoopy styling

 While the previous generation Focus lacked a bit of pizazz on the style front, Ford’s designers upped their game with the new one to make it more individual and eye-catching.
 The effect is not overly-dramatic or extrovert, and the overall effect is relatively conservative.
-However, especially at the front where a handsome new grille and sculpted bonnet have been styled, the changes mean the Focus has a stronger presence on the road than ever.
+However, especially at the front where a handsome new grille and sculpted bonnet have been styled, the changes mean the Focus has a strong presence on the road.

 Inside, the Focus Estate shares the hatchback’s clean and uncluttered dash, as well as a ‘floating’ tablet style touchscreen of either 8” or 13.2” depending on the trim level.
 The quality of the interior fit and finish is now as good as you’ll find anywhere, with soft-touch materials and with attractive metallic finishes making the cabin a welcoming environment.
 There are harder plastics to be found lower down on the doors and the centre console.